IgorStevanoski/Operating_system_kernel/README.md

 Synchronous context switching is provided through specific system call, while asynchronous context switching is evoked through timer or keyboard interrupt.

 Interrupt routine is typed in ricv.cpp file, which functionalities are used by system calls in syscall_c.cpp file.
 System calls sets up arguments through registers and calls enviroment call which calls interrupt routine.
 Interrupt routine is run in privileged mode.

+Main kernel thread is created in main.cpp which creates an user thread that runs userMain() and waits for it to finish. userMain() calls one of few tests, in this case producerConsumer_CPP_Sync_API() which creates several producer and consumer threads and waits for their finish.
+Producer produce numbers given through keyboard input, which consumers need to consume, after which the processing is over and user thread can finish.